ptsouth97/EclipseDataminer/README.md

 * initial_setup.py reads the query file, creates a dataframe, defines the size and starting point in the df, decides how close for a cross-id, and decides whether or not to run fully auto or with user input
 * app_eclipseDataminer.py loops through each row and converts the coordinates of the suspect into decimal hours and decimal degrees
 * aavso.py checks the [AAVSO's Variable Star Index (VSX)](https://www.aavso.org/vsx/) to check if there is already a variable at that location using a user defined distance
-* If not, data from the OGLE II database is downloaded to a dataframe and plotted as magnitude vs Julian date
+* If not, data from the OGLE II database is downloaded (URL must now be provided by user due to database encryption) to a dataframe and plotted as magnitude vs Julian date
 * Next, a frequency search is performed by lombscargle.py using the [Lomb-Scargle module from Astropy](http://docs.astropy.org/en/stable/stats/lombscargle.html)
 * After the frequency is found, the folded light curve (phase plot) is generated
 * The primary eclipse minima is set to phase zero and all other points are adjusted accordingly